managarm/managarm.github.io/_posts/2022-08-14-aug-update.markdown

 ### Rust Support in User Space

-Over the last 3 months, [@64](https://github.com/64) has been working to bring Rust to Managarm.
+Project member [@64](https://github.com/64) has been working to bring Rust to Managarm.
 So far, this has consisted of:
 * Adding information about our `x86_64-unknown-managarm-system` target to [rustc](https://github.com/rust-lang/rust) (so that it can link with our LLVM and such).
 This initial work was done by [@avdgrinten](https://github.com/avdgrinten).
 * Adding bindings for [mlibc](https://github.com/managarm/mlibc) in Rust's [libc](https://github.com/rust-lang/libc) crate ([managarm/bootstrap-managarm#96](https://github.com/managarm/bootstrap-managarm/pull/96/files#diff-3d13f40b9e85b21978241de17ebb802857f04bf1af5b1f0d80f1c76f50d040d2)).
-* Patching rust's standard library to support Managarm, and stubbing out functionality that we don't implement yet ([managarm/bootstrap-managarm#96](https://github.com/managarm/bootstrap-managarm/pull/96/files#diff-b086cf11aa261f991d7eb66b8164907ad9ee5bc4165cbc1739d65fcd2607be78)).
+* Patching Rust's standard library to support Managarm, and stubbing out functionality that we do not implement yet ([managarm/bootstrap-managarm#96](https://github.com/managarm/bootstrap-managarm/pull/96/files#diff-b086cf11aa261f991d7eb66b8164907ad9ee5bc4165cbc1739d65fcd2607be78)).
 * Integrating [cargo](https://github.com/rust-lang/cargo) with our build system so that we can cross-compile crates for Managarm ([managarm/xbstrap#48](https://github.com/managarm/xbstrap/pull/48)).
 * Porting [ripgrep](https://github.com/BurntSushi/ripgrep) and [exa](https://github.com/ogham/exa) ([managarm/bootstrap-managarm#102](https://github.com/managarm/bootstrap-managarm/pull/102)).